 We further investigated the associations between FPG at 6 and 12 years and glucose intolerance at 18 years.
 The prevalence was 2.5 times higher among those in the highest quintile of FPG at 6 years, and 4.0 times higher at 12 years, than among those in the lowest quintile (Fig. 3).
 ROC curves (Supplemental Figs. S3a and S3b) for 18-year glucose intolerance showed that the area under the curve (AUC) using FPG was 0.658 at age 6-years and 0.700 at age 12 years (adjusted for sex).
 These values increased marginally to 0.686 and 0.723 respectively when the model included all the predictors in Table 2.

 We replicated this analysis in the two other cohorts.
 In the PCS (N=355), 66 (19%) participants were glucose intolerant at age 21 years (5 type 2 diabetes + 40 IFG + 21 IGT).
 They had higher BMI, and lower insulin sensitivity and insulin secretion than the NGT participants.
-They also had higher FPG concentrations (4.8 v 4.6 mmol/l, p=0.026) and lower disposition index at 8 years (12.9 v 15.3, p=0.026).
+They also had higher FPG concentrations (4.8 v 4.6 mmol/l, p=0.026) and lower beta cell compensatory response at 8 years (12.9 v 15.3, p=0.026).
 The prevalence of glucose intolerance at 21 years was 1.7 times higher for those in the highest tertile of 8-year FPG than among those in the lowest tertile (Supplemental Fig. S4a).
 In the Extended PMNS cohort, FPG at age 12 years, but not 6 years, was positively associated with higher FPG concentration at 18 years.
 The likelihood of being in highest tertile of FPG at 18 years was 3.1 times higher in those in the highest tertile of FPG at 12 years than among those in the lowest tertile (Supplemental figure S4b).

 Discussion

 We found a high prevalence of glucose intolerance in this young thin rural Indian cohort, higher in men than women.
 The glucose intolerant participants had higher glucose from early childhood compared to NGT, reflecting an inadequate compensatory insulin response to decreasing insulin sensitivity.
-Our novel intergenerational lifecourse analysis revealed other factors associated with adult glucose intolerance, including parental glucose intolerance and reduced fetal and infant growth.
+Our intergenerational lifecourse analysis revealed novel associations of adult glucose intolerance, including parental glucose intolerance and reduced fetal and infant growth.
 These findings support an intergenerational DOHaD model of type 2 diabetes, which was first conceptualised in the ‘thrifty phenotype’ hypothesis, which attributed adult glucose intolerance to a fetus having to be metabolically thrifty in order to survive intra-uterine nutritional deprivation.
-(9) These ideas challenge the predominant paradigm that type 2 diabetes is a disorder of β-cell decompensation due to adult obesity-related insulin resistance.
+(9) These ideas challenge the prevailing paradigm that type 2 diabetes is a disorder of β-cell decompensation due to adult obesity-related insulin resistance.
 (23)

 Childhood glucose predicts adult glucose intolerance